Lab Values

-The Sustainable Health Ecology Lab and our collaborators are personally diverse: we vary in age, gender, sexual orientation, race, physical ability, mental health, cultural and religious backgrounds, nationalities, and socioeconomic backgrounds.
-We are also professionally diverse: we vary in our career stages, career trajectories, academic disciplines, skills, and preferred research methods.
-We value our individuality and our collective diversity, because we recognize that diverse teams are better at solving problems and more fun to work with!
-To ensure that our shared work environment is equitable and inclusive for all lab members, we (1) commit to a common set of lab values, which we annually re-affirm; (2) complete and tri-annually update individual mentoring plans for all early career lab members, to foster individual career development given individual circumstances; and (3) complete and annually update our individual trainings and evaluations related to fostering a safe, equitable, and inclusive work environment.
+The Sustainable Health Ecology Lab and our collaborators are come from many professional backgrounds: we vary in our career stages, career trajectories, academic disciplines, skills, and preferred research methods.
+We value our individuality and our collective differences, because we recognize that teams with broad perspectives and expertise are better at solving problems and more fun to work with!
+To ensure that our shared work environment sets all lab members up for success, we (1) commit to a common set of lab values, which we annually re-affirm; (2) complete and tri-annually update individual mentoring plans for all early career lab members, to foster individual career development given individual circumstances; and (3) complete and annually update our individual trainings and evaluations related to fostering a safe and respectful work environment.
 If you have suggestions for other ways that we can improve as a team, please let us know via the anonymous suggestion box (lab members have a link).
 If you have a specific problem to report or discuss, contact Skylar.
-If you do not feel comfortable talking about the problem with Skylar, please contact Michelle Jewell.
-Michelle is a staff member in Applied Ecology who has agreed to serve as a safe and unbiased ally, and she will not discuss your concerns with Skylar unless you ask her to share them.

 Our shared values: